celo-org/docs/blog/19-03-2023-build-an-airdrop-distribution-system-for-millions-of-users-with-verification-of-merkle-tree-proofs/build-an-airdrop-distribution-system-for-millions-of-users-with-verification-of-merkle-tree-proofs.md

 # Conclusion

 In this tutorial , we learnt and saw the versatility of Merkle trees in building decentralized applications and showcased how they can be used to provide access to airdrops.
 This demonstrates the real-world applicability of Merkle trees and their role in building secure and efficient blockchain systems.

+## About Author

+Oluwafemi Alofe is a Blockchain developer with 3 years of applicable knowledge and 8 years of total experience as a Software engineer.
+He has written and deployed vulnerability-free smart contracts as a blockchain developer on a variety of blockchains, including but not limited to Ethereum, BCS, and Celo.
+Oluwafemi has a strong interest in developing distributed systems, and continues to learn new things every day to stay current with technological advancements.

+He is has two [Udemy courses on solidity development](https://www.udemy.com/user/alofeoluwafemi/) with over 6,300 student enrolled and also a book on [Amazon KDP](https://www.amazon.com/Beginning-PHP-Laravel-approach-Inventory-ebook/dp/B086434XWV/) for PHP and Laravel Developers.

+He's currently a platform owner at [myco.io](https://myco.io), first world, watch to earn platform with over 1 Million users.

+Connect with Oluwafemi on [Twitter](https://twitter.com/alofeoluwafemi_) or [Linkedin](https://www.linkedin.com/in/oluwafemialofe/).